dinkus-studio/dinkus-studio.github.io/_tabs/about.md

 Welcome to our blog!

 We are a couple who loves to travel, play games, and create things together.
 We are passionate about exploring the world and sharing our experiences with others!
-We are not experts in the field, nor should you expect to find impressive or nuanced opions here.
+We are not experts in the field, nor should you expect to find impressive or nuanced options here.
 We are just two people who wanted to have a place to journal our adventures and share our thoughts on the different places we go!

 # Who are we

 #### Cas

 Hello!

-T.B.D.
+I’m Cas.
+I love to express myself by being creative.
+I like to paint, sew and play video games and playing with my dogs.
+I enjoy exploring a variety of hobbies, constantly seeking out new experiences and challenges.
+I believe life is all about creativity and discovery!

 #### Cayub